dataluscorp/browser/testing/perfdocs/generated/talos.rst

 =====

-Talos is a cross-platform Python performance testing framework that is specifically for Firefox on desktop.
+Talos is a cross-platform Python performance testing framework that is specifically for Datalus on desktop.
 New performance tests should be added to the newer framework `mozperftest </testing/perfdocs/mozperftest.html>`_ unless there are limitations there (highly unlikely) that make it absolutely necessary to add them to Talos.
 Talos is named after the `bronze automaton from Greek myth <https://en.wikipedia.org/wiki/Talos>`_.